cxxr/better-java/README.md

 If you have a rather complicated object that you want to build a struct for, consider the Builder pattern.

-You make a subclass in your object which will construct your object.
+You make a static inner class which will construct your object.
 It uses mutable state, but as soon as you call build, it will emit an immutable object.